What Is Holistic Dog Food?

-The main objective and purpose of holistic dog food (and human food as well) is to create balance.
-Ideally — holistic dog food provides your pup with optimal nutrition as well as supports overall well-being.
+The main objective and purpose of holistic dog food (and human food) is to create balance.
+Ideally, holistic dog food provides your pup with optimal nutrition as well as supporting overall well-being.

 Different ingredients can provide varied benefits and purposes.
-Each ingredient in a holistic dog food plan would be selected based on the benefit or purpose that ingredient serves.
-For example, some holistic dog foods provide high levels of fatty acids while others might contain more easy-to-digest proteins.
+Each ingredient in a holistic dog food plan would be selected based on the benefit or purpose that the ingredient serves.
+For example, some holistic dog foods provide high levels of fatty acids, while others might contain more easy-to-digest proteins.

-    It is important to keep in mind that, as of now, there is no legal definition of the term “holistic” that has been accepted by the pet food industry.
-There are also no regulations when it comes to labeling dog food as “holistic” so be sure to do diligent research on the particular brand you might be considering purchasing.
+It is important to keep in mind that there is no legal definition of the term “holistic” that the pet food industry has accepted.
+There are also no regulations for labeling dog food as “holistic,” so be sure to do diligent research on the particular brand you might be considering purchasing.

-    Any of these symptoms, when not caused by an obvious issue, could mean that your dog is not receiving the proper amount of vitamins, nutrients, or minerals.
+When not caused by an obvious issue, any of these symptoms could mean that your dog is not receiving the proper amount of vitamins, nutrients, or minerals.

-    On the flip side of this equation — kibble is not all bad.
+On the flip side of this equation, kibble is not all bad.
 It’s just the low-quality versions to worry about.
-A high-quality kibble (not necessarily ‘holistic’) can provide a lot of health benefits for your dog.
+A high-quality kibble (not necessarily ‘holistic’) can provide many health benefits for your dog.
 More on types of holistic dog food below!

 Does Holistic Mean Grain-Free?

-    Prebiotics and probiotics helps your dog’s digestive system and helps with absorption of nutrients
+- Prebiotics and probiotics: help your dog’s digestive system and help with the absorption of nutrients

 Is Holistic Dog Food Expensive?

 As a general rule, holistic dog food is made with high-quality ingredients.
 Many times, holistic dog food contains “human-grade” food.
 Both of these factors results in a bit more of an expensive product.
 But the fact of the matter is you get what you pay for.